 For history and atmosphere, both hotels win, but for different reasons.
 Four Seasons Hotel Istanbul At Sultanahmet has bags of character in the communal spaces and in their rooms.
 The rooms here have high ceilings and arched windows.
 Request one looking over the inner courtyard if you can.

-At Four Seasons Hotel Istanbul At The Bosphorus, the base or standard rooms which are the Superior, Courtyard and Deluxe rooms, are in a modern building and although they are undoubtedly luxury, they lack character.
-I would always pick the “Palace” rooms which are some of the most original and historic hotel rooms in Istanbul.
-They have views of Istanbul’s iconic landmarks and high-ceilings, a hardwood entry hall and a combination of contemporary and Ottoman Turkish design, in tones of deep blue or terra cotta with copper and burgundy accents.
-The Palace rooftop suites are probably my favourite rooms in the whole of Istanbul as they have their own little terraces overlooking the Bosphorus.
+At Four Seasons Hotel Istanbul At The Bosphorus, the base or standard rooms, which are the Superior, Courtyard, and Deluxe rooms, are in a modern building, and although they are undoubtedly luxury, they lack character.
+I would always pick the “Palace” rooms, some of the most original and historic hotel rooms in Istanbul.
+They have views of Istanbul’s iconic landmarks and high ceilings, a hardwood entry hall, and a combination of contemporary and Ottoman Turkish design in tones of deep blue or terra cotta with copper and burgundy accents.
+The Palace rooftop suites are probably my favorite rooms in the whole of Istanbul, as they have their own little terraces overlooking the Bosphorus.